Temple of Mercury (Puy de Dôme): Dedication

 This dedication is generally translated as: "In the name of Augustus and the god Mercury of The Dome, Matutinius Victorinus".
 Archaeologists have since attributed the sanctuary to the deities mentioned.
-This attribution was later reinforced by Auguste Audollent's discovery of a small Mercury statuette during his excavations in the early Twentieth Century.
+This attribution was later reinforced by Auguste Audollent's discovery of a small Mercury statuette during his excavations in the early 20th century.

 Other inscriptions, found in Germany and elsewhere, also express worship of the god Mercury, well-established in the city of Arverne.
 The votive altar of Miltenberg am Main invokes a Mercury Arvernorix, "king of the Arverni".